-The District may use timely, responsive responses to requests for qualification or the statements of qualifications submitted by architects or engineers as provided for in Policy CCF to compile a list of approved vendors from which procurement items may be obtained.
+The District may use timely, responsive responses to requests for qualifications under this policy or as provided for in Policy CCF to compile a list of approved vendors from which procurement items may be obtained.
 In order to ensure equal treatment of vendors on an approved vendor list, for services other than construction projects, the District shall use one of the following methods in an unbiased manner (1) a rotation system, organized alphabetically, numerically, or randomly, (2) assigning vendors to a specified geographical area, or (3) classifying each vendor based on each vendor's particular expertise, qualifications, or field.